UiL-OTS-labs/jspsych-uil-template-docs/README.md

                               | survey.js                        # Survey tools.
                              /
 ```
 As a general 'guideline', we design templates in such a way, that the main experiment's file (index.html) remains rather 'minimal'.
-That is: not too much lines of code in the main experiment's index.html, but bundle shared functionalities in separate files with a functional, descriptive names.
+That is: not too many lines of code in the main experiment's index.html, but bundle shared functionalities in separate files with functional, descriptive names.

 # Context and scope of current developments
 The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
 Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
 However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same.